nel-lab/smartLLSM/README.md

 ## Notes
 For those interested in training custom YOLO models from annotated cell data, a helper script (```yolo_create_dataset.py```) is provided for converting annotated cells to YOLO training data format (for more info, see [here](https://github.com/ultralytics/yolov5/wiki/Train-Custom-Data)).

-Our complete, manually annotated cell data used to train/evaluate YOLO is available upon request.
+Our complete, manually annotated cell dataset used to train/evaluate YOLO is available upon request.
+This complete dataset (along with the provided trained model weights) is required to reproduce our model evaluation results as stated in our paper utilizing the [val.py script](https://github.com/ultralytics/yolov5/blob/master/val.py) from the YOLO repository.

 ## Developers
 * Jimmy Tabet, UNC